Mobile Viewport Checker

 Google's Requirements

 Google's mobile-friendly test checks for viewport configuration.
 The minimum requirement is width=device-width, initial-scale=1.
 Pages without this fail Google's test and may lose mobile rankings.
+Additionally, Google recommends placing the viewport tag within the first 1024 bytes of HTML so it's applied before other CSS and rendering begins.

 Frequently Asked Questions